NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 If you employ several people your liability insurance could cost more than if you work alone.

-3. Your claims history
+3. Your business location

 4. Your work experience

-5. How high you set your limits
+6. How you set your coverage limits

 Note: It’s important to provide the most accurate information about your business when you get a general liability insurance quote.
 This can help to ensure you get the right coverage and avoid delays if you need to process a claim.